 Rear-End Collisions

-When you are in a rear-end collision, it is important that you get the right personal injury lawyer to make sure that you get compensated for your injuries and vehicle damage.
-The legal team at Chandler | Ross, PLLC has extensive experience working on all kinds of car accident cases, including rear-end collisions, and will make sure that you receive the full compensation that you deserve for your damages.
+When you are in a rear-end collision, you must get the right personal injury lawyer to make sure that you get compensated for your injuries and vehicle damage.
+The legal team at Chandler | Ross, PLLC has extensive experience working on all kinds of car accident cases, including rear-end collisions.
+We will make sure that you receive the full compensation that you deserve for your damages.

 Common Injuries after a Rear-End Collision

 Due to the nature of these kinds of accidents, many of the injuries caused by a rear-end collision are head and neck injuries.
-Jarring forces cause a whip-like motion and can lead to dangerous and life-changing injuries—even at low speeds.
+Jarring forces cause a whip-like motion and can lead to dangerous and life-changing injuries, even at low speeds.
 Some of the most common rear-end accident injuries include:

 • Whiplash